wout/rosetta/docs/interpolations.md

 # => "¡Hola Ary, que tengas un buen domingo!"
 ```

+!!! warning
-Note that the `Rosetta.interpolate` method uses `gsub` rather than native string
+    The `Rosetta.interpolate` method uses `gsub` rather than native string
     interpolation, so it's a lot slower and it doesn't check if all the required
     interpolation keys are given.